-Average returns to KiwiSaver were low in the initial years, particularly for more growth-oriented funds.
-However, more recent data shows growth-oriented funds performing better than default and conservative funds.
-A few schemes do not provide data to

-Morningstar, and the averages disguise variation in returns across schemes.
+Average returns to KiwiSaver were low in the initial years, particularly for more growthoriented funds.
+However more recent data show growth-oriented funds performing better than default and conservative funds.
+A few schemes do not provide data to Morningstar and the averages disguise variation in returns across schemes.
 As is the case with balances, there is no information currently about the distribution of earnings for individual groups of KiwiSaver members.